DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node-openfeature.md

 // Initialize the DevCycle SDK const devcycleClient = initializeDevCycle(DEVCYCLE_SERVER_SDK_KEY)
-// Set the initialzed DevCycle client as the provider for OpenFeature OpenFeature.setProvider(devcycleClient.getOpenFeatureProvider())
+// Set the provider for OpenFeature from the DevCycleClient await OpenFeature.setProviderAndWait(devcycleClient.getOpenFeatureProvider())
-// Get the OpenFeature client
-openFeatureClient = OpenFeature.getClient()
+// Create the OpenFeature client openFeatureClient = OpenFeature.getClient()
 // Set the context for the OpenFeature client, you can use 'targetingKey' or 'user_id' openFeatureClient.setContext({ targetingKey: 'node_sdk_test' })